-Today she's a survivor and a counselor herself, who helps new college students adjust to the dramatic challenges that college life can represent.
+Today she's a survivor and a counselor herself, helping new college students adjust to the dramatic challenges that college life can represent.

 -Talk. -Yes, just taking some time and talking things over can sometimes be all that is needed.
-Of course one time only will probably not be all that is needed, but it can be the first step the person needs to accept the fact that they are depressed, and to seek additional help.
+Of course, one time alone probably will not be all that is needed, but it can be the first step the person needs to accept the fact that they are depressed, and then to seek additional help.